AshnahKhalidKhan/google-xyz/README.md

 - I have realized when I first learn things, I need to watch the same videos multiple times sometimes before I understand them.
 What a roadblocker for progress, isn't it?
 - I just got an email from HR...
 I need to commit this and take a moment to reflect on everything.
 This is huge.
 - Okay so why in the world is this so hard again?
 I am SO sleepy.
+- I have this insane idea to club together all incremental faces of the website and make a timelapse of it when launching the tool.
+That would be pretty cool I think.
+- So... major